scaffold-eth/se-2-challenges/README.md

 - Check that the signer has a running channel with balance greater than the voucher's `updatedBalance`
 - Calculate the payout (`balances[signer] - updatedBalance`)
 - Update the channel balance.
-- Pay the contract owner.
+- Send the payout to the Guru.

 💡 Reminders: